mxber2022/EncodeUniversityHackathon/Arbitrum/AccountAbstraction/Readme.md

 # Installation
-To set up and run the frontend, deploy smartcontract, TelegramBot locally, follow the steps in their respective folder.
+To set up and run the frontend, deploy smartcontract locally, follow the steps in their respective folder.